zayy-06/e-plantShopping/README.md

 - React Redux
 - Vite

-## Project Structure
+## Main Project Files

-The project contains the following main components:

-- `App.jsx` - Main Paradise Nursery landing page
+- `App.jsx` - Paradise Nursery landing page and Get Started functionality
-- `App.css` - Application styling and landing page background image
+- `App.css` - Styling and landing page background image
 - `AboutUs.jsx` - Company information
-- `ProductList.jsx` - Plant product listing
+- `ProductList.jsx` - Plant listing and categories
-- `CartItem.jsx` - Individual shopping cart item
+- `CartItem.jsx` - Individual cart item functionality
 - `CartSlice.jsx` - Redux cart state and reducer functions
+- `Cart.jsx` - Shopping cart and total amount

+## Redux Cart Functionality

+The application uses Redux Toolkit to manage the shopping cart.

+The `CartSlice.jsx` file implements:

+- `addItem()`
+- `removeItem()`
+- `updateQuantity()`

-## Company
+## Company Information

-Paradise Nursery is dedicated to bringing the beauty of nature into homes and workplaces by providing beautiful and easy-to-care-for plants.
+Paradise Nursery is a plant shop that provides beautiful indoor, decorative, tropical, succulent, and air-purifying plants.

-Our goal is to provide customers with quality plants and a simple, convenient, and enjoyable shopping experience.
+The goal of Paradise Nursery is to help customers bring the beauty of nature into their homes and create a fresh and peaceful environment.

-## Cart Functionality
+## Shopping Cart

-The shopping cart uses Redux Toolkit to manage cart state.
+Users can add plants to the shopping cart and manage their purchases.

-The cart supports:
+The cart allows users to:

-- Adding products
-- Removing products
-- Increasing quantities
-- Decreasing quantities
+- Increase quantity
-- Updating quantities
+- Decrease quantity
+- Enter a quantity manually
+- Remove a product
+- View the total cost of each item
+- View the total number of items
-- Calculating the total price
+- View the total cart amount

 ## Conclusion

-Paradise Nursery provides a simple online plant shopping experience built with React and Redux Toolkit
+e-plantShopping provides a simple and user-friendly online plant shopping experience built with React and Redux Toolkit.